openownership/data-standard/docs/index.rst

-Beneficial Ownership Data Standard (v0.3)
+Beneficial Ownership Data Standard (v0.4)
 ============================================

+Information on who owns, controls, and benefits from companies and other corporate vehicles is an essential part of a well-functioning economy and society.

+The Beneficial Ownership Data Standard (BODS) is an open standard providing guidance for collecting, sharing and using high-quality data on beneficial ownership.

-This website contains the draft specification of the Beneficial Ownership Data Standard (version 0.3) plus support for its use. :doc:`Find out more <about/index>` about the standard's development and how to get involved.
+This website contains the draft specification of version 0.4 of BODS plus support for its use.
+Documentation is available in `English<https://standard.openownership.org/en/latest/>`_, `French<https://standard.openownership.org/fr/latest/>_`, `Spanish<https://standard.openownership.org/es/latest/>`_ and `Russian<https://standard.openownership.org/ru/latest/>_`.

+It is developed by `Open Ownership<https://www.openownership.org/>`_, a non-profit organisation focused on beneficial ownership transparency, in partnership with `Open Data Services<https://opendataservices.coop/>`_.
+Find out more about the `governance of BODS<https://standard.openownership.org/en/0.4.0/about/governance.html>`_ and how to get involved.

 .. container:: frontpageboxleft

    .. cssclass:: h2

-     For Newcomers
+     Introduction

-   Get an overview of beneficial ownership and why a standardised format for data is important.
+   Learn about beneficial ownership and why a standardised format for data is important.

    .. cssclass:: primaryfrontpageboxlink